cdominicatBI/APIDocPortal/docs/HowBrightInsightAPIsareOrganized.md

 ### Components or Models

-Compliant with the OAS 3.0 specification, BrightInsight APIs organize the following reusable objects in a #/components section in the code:
+Compliant with the Open API Specification (OAS) 3.0, BrightInsight APIs organize the following reusable objects in a #/components section in the code:
 - [ ] responses
 - [ ] parameters
 - [ ] examples